kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

    • Create account on [GraphXR Next](https://graphxrnext.kineviz.com/register)\
    • Download skel.grove and skelly.graphxr from [GitHub](https://github.com/kineviz-3D-human-pose-tracking/streamer-receiver-socketio/tree/main/graphXR) folder\
-   • Create new Project in GraphXR Next\
+   • Create a new Project in GraphXR Next\
    • Open the recently created project\
    • Click on Project icon on left and then Extensions and pick Grove\
    • Click on View attached files and change into desired .csv data\
    • Drag skelly.graphxr and paste it into the background\
-   • Hold right click to rotate the Skeleton as needed\
+   • Hold right-click to rotate the Skeleton as needed\
    • Go to Settings to adjust the visualization\
    • If you want to escape into Virtual Reality World, you can put on your goggles and watch your skeleton in there